davidamebley/davidamebley/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there, I'm David Amebley 👋
+# Hello, I'm David Amebley 👋

-- 🌍 I am volunteering at Hack Junction, Finland, as a full-stack developer.
+🌍 Currently volunteering as a full-stack developer at Hack Junction, Finland.
-- 🎓 My background is in Computer Science and Information Technology.
+🎓 Background in Computer Science and Information Technology.
-- 💻 I enjoy working on backend services, frontend, and full-stack apps.
+💻 Passionate about developing backend services, frontend interfaces, and full-stack applications.
-- 🌐 A strong focus on Java, Python, TypeScript, and C#.
+🌐 Focused on using Java, Python, TypeScript, and C#.
-- 🛠 Skilled in Test automation, and DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.
+🛠 Gaining experience in Test automation and DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.
-- ☁️ Exploring cloud-first development, especially with AWS and Azure.
+☁️ Delving into cloud-first development, with an emphasis on AWS.
-- <b>⚡ Fun fact:</b> I began as an I.T instructor teaching in a Ghanaian junior high school and earning multiple Best Teacher awards.
-This is where my love of programming was born, after innovating with tools such as MS Excel for tasks like exam result compilation and grade preparation.
+⚡ Fun fact: My journey in tech started as an IT instructor in Ghana, where my efforts to innovate educational processes with tools like MS Excel sparked my interest in programming.

-<b>If you believe my skills could contribute to your mission, I'm eager to connect and explore how we can work together!<b/>
+<b>If you think we could be a good match, I’d love to discuss how I might contribute to your projects and learn alongside your team!</b>
 <!-- I once taught IT in a Ghanaian junior high school and earned multiple Best Teacher awards.
 The switch to programming was inspired by my self-belief and encouragement from friends, especially after innovating with tools like MS Excel for tasks like exam result compilation and grade preparation.
 -->